Vaughn Stewart (politician): Early life and education

-Stewart was born on November 15, 1988, in Anniston, Alabama.
+Stewart was born on November 15, 1988, in Anniston, Alabama to father Vaughn Stewart Jr., who served as the mayor of Anniston from 2012 to 2016, and mother Eva Sproull Andrews.
 He graduated from The Donoho School and later attended the University of Pennsylvania, where he earned a bachelor's degree in political science in 2011, and New York University, where he earned a Juris Doctor degree in 2014.
-During law school, Stewart interned for the United States Domestic Policy Council in the Obama administration.
-In 2015, he served as policy director for Jamie Raskin's first congressional campaign.

 Career

-As an attorney, Stewart worked for WilmerHale, a multinational law firm based in Washington, D.C.
-Stewart also worked on pro bono matters, providing legal assistance to refugees.
+After graduating from law school, Stewart moved to Nashville, Tennessee, where he worked as a law clerk for U.S. District Court Judge John Trice Nixon and as a legal intern for the White House Domestic Policy Council.
+He later worked as a summer associate with WilmerHale and on pro bono matters, such as legal assistance to refugees.
+In the summer of 2011, Stewart worked as a staff writer for The Anniston Star.

-Prior to being elected delegate, Stewart served as Treasurer and precinct chairperson of the District 19 Democratic Club.
-Stewart has served on the boards of the Action Committee for Transit and the Montgomery County Renters Alliance.
+Stewart first became involved in politics in 2015 as a policy director for Maryland state senator Jamie Raskin's congressional campaign in Maryland's 8th congressional district.
+He later served as the treasurer and precinct chairperson of the District 19 Democratic Club, and on the boards of the Action Committee for Transit and the Montgomery County Renters Alliance.

 In August 2017, Stewart declared his candidacy for the Maryland House of Delegates in District 19.
 He came in third place in the Democratic primary, receiving 16.9 percent of the vote.
 He won the general election with 24 percent of the vote.

 In the legislature

-Stewart was sworn into the Maryland General Assembly on January 9, 2019.

-In 2022, House Speaker Adrienne A. Jones appointed Stewart to lead the newly created "Progressive Policy Forum" within the House Democratic Caucus.

-In 2023, Jones appointed Stewart as one of two Chief Majority Whips for the Maryland House of Delegates.